Spencer-Gardner/CS260/notes.md

 console.log(`string ${l + (1 + 1)} text`);
 // OUTPUT: string literal2 text
 ```
-#### Unicode support
-JavaScript supports Unicode by defining a string as a 16-bit unsigned integer that represents UTF-16 strings.
-Unicode support allows JavaScript to represent most languages spoken on the planet.
-#### Functions
 | Function      | Meaning                                                      |
 | ------------- | ------------------------------------------------------------ |
 | length        | The number of characters in the string                       |